-You’re going to love this healthy mushroom soup recipe, I just know it!
+You’re going to love this healthy vegetable quinoa soup recipe, I just know it!
 It’s basically the perfect soup for a rainy fall day: warm and cozy with tons of texture and flavor to keep things interesting.

 Ingredients for Homemade Mushroom Soup with Quinoa